Griff-Master/week-3-unit-convertor/README.md

 ### Challenge Faced ###
- - Implementations of the screenshots was a bit challenging
+ - Implementation of the screenshots was a bit challenging

 :bust_in_silhouette: Author